 Meet the Safeguarding Team

-Deputy Designated Safeguarding Leads: Tess McQuade (Headteacher), Justin Pye (KS2 Phase Lead), Charlotte Brazier (EYFS and KS1 Lead), Alex Crawford (Nursery Lead Teacher) and Jenna Smith (Class Teacher).
+Deputy Designated Safeguarding Leads: Tess McQuade (Headteacher), Justin Pye (KS2 Phase Lead), Charlotte Brazier (EYFS and KS1 Lead), Alex Crawford (Nursery Lead Teacher), Lucy Nisbet (SENDco), Calla Haycock-Hall (Pastoral TA) and Jacques White (Inclusion Lead)

 If at anytime you have any issues or any concerns, please do not hesitate to contact them.